ViralTexts/gtr-clusters/clusters/18720620-sn85033429-PhilosophicalDarkey.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+regiments at the Fort Donelson battle,
+and part ol which was aboard, 1 began
 to interrogate him upon the subject.
 His
 ! philosophy was so much in the Falstaifian
 vein that 1 will give his views in his own